Come Together at Temple Sinai

 Our programs, outreach and services are created to bring meaning, comfort, learning and joy to our members.
 Designed to inspire and engage, our programs endeavour to involve congregants as active participants or contributors.

-We have outlined our opportunities in four categories: Community, Learning, Spiritual and Tikkun Olam.
+We have outlined our opportunities in four categories: Community, Learning, Spiritual, Tikkun Olam.

 At Temple Sinai, contributions are received in a myriad of ways.
-The mitzvah of Tzedakah – be that with your time, expertise, insights, or financial contributions, is appreciated greatly.
-We hope you will find ways to both be inspired and contribute, to strengthen our vibrant community.
+The mitzvah of tzedakah – be that with your time, expertise, insights, or financial contributions, is appreciated greatly.
+We hope you will find ways to be inspired by and contribute to the strength our vibrant community.

-This is our community to create.
-It is ours to shape and form.
-You will get out of it what you put into it.
+This is your community to create; one which is yours to shape and form.
 Temple Sinai offers an excellent range of opportunities for you, at every age and stage, to build relationships and find your own special place in the Temple community.

 Be inspired